rsync To Keep Two Machines Synchronized¶

 Run the script again:

-Verify the file is now gone on the target machine.
+Verify that the file no longer exists on the target computer.

 Finally, let's create a file on the target machine that doesn't exist on the source.
 So on the target: